 Goblins raise ST through XP as if their attribute total was one higher and IQ as if their attribute total was one less.
 They suffer from aging the same as a human of two thirds their age.
 They roll one less die on ST rolls to resist poisons so be sure and ask "Is this poisoned?" early and often while visiting them.

 Halflings start with two bonus skill points allocated as they like in either Thrown Weapons or the Missile Weapons talents and suffer a -2 DX adjustment when using wielded weapons against multi-hex targets.
 For example a Halfling Wizard would pay only two skill points to start with the Thrown Weapons talent instead of the four skill points a human wizard would pay.
 As with background mundane talents this bonus is lost if not used at creation.
-Halflings pay the normal XP cost to advance DX or IQ, but count their attribute total as two higher to determine the XP cost of advancing ST. These hardy creatures generally roll one less die on any ST roll to resist poisons and environmental hazards.
+Halflings pay the normal XP cost to advance DX or IQ, but count their attribute total as two higher to determine the XP cost of advancing ST, up to a racial maximum of ST 12.
+These hardy creatures generally roll one less die on any ST roll to resist poisons and environmental hazards.
 Use half their actual age to determine the effects of aging.